Tocopro/CodingQuiz/README.md

 The quiz has arrays for questions and multiple choices so as to enable future updates i.e. adding or removing questions.
 The quiz is planned and designed in a flexible way to allow for future changes.
+For the form section, I included local storage capabilities.
+The User can input First and Last name plus the quiz score.
+After clicking on the Submit button the user can view the key-value in your local storage.

 ![](2023-07-13-00-48-23.png)